mitkof6/task-space/readme.md

 that use constraints.
 Examples include: absolute (Cartesian) coordinates, closed kinematics chains and complex joint configurations (e.g. shoulder, knee) [4].

+Examples of using this API can be found in the relevant example folder.

+- ExampleTaskBasedControl.cpp: a minimum example of controlling a single body in task space.

+- ExampleAbsoluteCoordinates.cpp: a two body model built using absolute coordinates and constraints for modeling the joint restrictions, with a position planning controller (task space) for the end-effector body.

+- ExampleClosedKinematicChain.cpp: three bodies are arranged in a closed kinematic chain topology and the planning is performed by defining the orientation of one of the bodies in task space.

+References
+---

 [1] Sentis, L. (2007).
 Synthesis and Control of Whole-Body Behaviors in Humanoid
 	Systems.
 Stanford University.
 Retrieved from
 	http://dl.acm.org/citation.cfm?id=1354211